rsksmart/RSKIPs/IPs/RSKIP178.md

 The maximum number of uncles referenced in *uncles* will be reduced from 10 to 6.

-The maximum number of confirmation heavyblocks referenced in *confirmationHeavyblocks* will be 2.
+The maximum number of heavyblocks referenced in *heavyblocks* will be 2.

 A Bitcoin block header contains these fields: